Travel Nursing in Washington During the Winter

 Recommendation: I would say that it’s a perfect hospital for a first-time traveler.
 I would go back!

 “The night shift had more travelers than permanent staff, and that was a good thing because we all had a lot in common.
 They floated us a lot, which I never minded because the other units were always welcoming.
 The hospital here is very traveler friendly.
-Since there are a lot of other travelers, I would recommend someone takes TNAA Prime pay package to protect your pay from call-offs.
+There are a lot of other travelers.
 My favorite thing was the location!
 There was just so much to do outdoors: hiking, sightseeing, festivals.
 You could easily get to Portland and Canada. ”

 Andrea, PCU Travel Nurse